neurolabusc/dcm_qa_philips/README.md

 ## License

 Data origin is described in the `notes.txt` file for each series.
-The the code and images are covered by the [2-clause BSD license](https://opensource.org/licenses/BSD-2-Clause).
+The code and images are covered by the [2-clause BSD license](https://opensource.org/licenses/BSD-2-Clause).

 ## Versions